WestGrid/SciVis2021/content/contact.md

 The Contest website is https://scivis2021.netlify.app

 All communication will be via the Google group
 https://groups.google.com/forum/#!forum/sciviscontest2021.
-Please email the main contat at the address above to be added to the group, to be able to post and read messages.
+To be able to post and read messages, please email the main contact (AR) at the address above to be added to the group.